Inside visits and special features are shown in UPPERCASE in the tour description.

 Today, enjoy a day at leisure.
 A trip to Valparaiso and Viña del Mar is highly recommended.
 A leisurely drive through the countryside and vineyards delivers you to Valparaiso, a city of 42 hills and the inspiration of many artists and poets.
 On to the chic seaside resort of Viña del Mar, full of unusual architecture and beautiful gardens.
-This evening, your Tour Director hosts a farewell dinner to celebrate your exciting Latin American vacation.
+This evening, enjoy a farewell dinner to celebrate your exciting Latin American vacation.

 Day 16 Santiago–Easter Island

-Today, board a flight for Easter Island, considered the largest open-air museum and boasting over 400 moais, ruins, and temples.
+Today, board a flight for Easter Island, considered the largest open-air museum and boasting more than 400 moais, ruins, and temples.

 Day 17 Easter Island

 Your first stop is AHU VAIHU, where eight large moais lie in ruins, followed by AHU AKAHANGA, said to be the site where bones of the first king of Easter Island (Hotu Matu’a) were buried.
 Next up: RANO RARAKU, where 95% of all moai were carved and you will find 394 statues remaining in various stages of completion.
 It seems as if production was abruptly abandoned, leaving a frozen snapshot of time.
-Next, visit the beautifully restored AHU TONGARIKI, the largest platform on the island with its 15 moai.
-See AHU TE PITO KURA, the largest moai ever transported and erected on an Ahu.
+Visit the beautifully restored AHU TONGARIKI, the largest platform on the island with its 15 moai.
+See AHU TE PITO KURA, the largest moai ever transported and erected on an ahu (stone ceremonial platforms).
 Last stop is the beach of ANAKENA, where King Hotu Matu’a first landed on Rapa Nui.

 Day 18 Easter Island